 Nowadays, it is impossible to imagine our lives without cocoa and chocolate.
 There are endless variations and varieties that sweeten our everyday lives.

-What are the varieties of cocoa?
+What are the varieties?

 - Forastero: is characterized by dark and rather bitter beans that grow mainly in the Amazon.
 Due to the robustness of the trees, it makes approx. 80 % of world production off.